comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--design-doc.md

     As Amy Ambassador or Rhonda Root, I want to be able to select any given room and view its list of seats, so that I can quickly see all seats and their accompanying features in that room.

-    As Amy Ambassador or Rhonda Root, I want to be able to edit a room, so that I can easily update a room's information (ID number and nickname).
+    As Amy Ambassador or Rhonda Root, I want to be able to edit a room, so that I can easily update a room's information (ID number, nickname, building, room, capacity, reservable).

-    As Amy Ambassador or Rhonda Root, I want to be able to edit a seat, so that I can easily make changes to a seat's information (ID number and available features).
+    As Amy Ambassador or Rhonda Root, I want to be able to edit a seat, so that I can easily make changes to a seat's information (various features).

     As Rhonda Root, I want to be able to add a room to the list of rooms, so that I can easily keep track of any new CSXL spaces.